philemonnwanne/aws-bootcamp-cruddur-2023/journal/week5.md

 ### Seed Data

-We will create a new bash script `bin/ddb/seed`

-We will make it executable:
+We will create a new python script `bin/ddb/seed` and make it executable:

 ```bash
 chmod 744 bin/ddb/seed